Curvature, macroscopic dimensions, and symmetric products of surfaces: Cohomology, homology, and homotopy

 The following result generalizes~\cite[Lemma 9]{Ka2}. \begin{prop} For each $g\geq 0$, the second homotopy group $\pi_2(SP^2(M_g))$ is a $\mathbb Z^{2g}$-module generated by a single element. \end{prop}

 \begin{proof} When $g=0, 1$, the result is standard and the $\mathbb Z^{2g}$-module is trivial.
-For $g\geq 2$, it is classically known (see, for instance,~\cite[Example 3.3]{DCP}), that if we select a hyperelliptic structure on $M_g$ then there is a unique smooth rational curve in $SP^{2}(M_g)$ contracted by the Abel--Jacobi map.
+For $g\geq 2$, it is classically known (see, for instance,~\cite[Example 3.3]{DCP}), that if we select a hyperelliptic structure on $M_g$, then there is a unique smooth rational curve in $SP^{2}(M_g)$ contracted by the Abel--Jacobi map.
+The Abel--Jacobi map is a biholomorphism outside this rational curve.
 By composing with a translation of the Albanese torus, we may always assume such a rational curve is contracted to the origin in $J$.
 Since the Abel--Jacobi map gives an isomorphism on $\pi_1$ (\emph{cf.} Corollary~\ref{mu}), by lifting this map to the universal covers, we conclude the proof.
 Indeed, we construct infinitely many disjoint smooth rational curves in $\rwt{SP^2(M_g)}$ that are the preimages of the lattice points in $\C^g$ corresponding to $\pi_1(J)=\Z^{2g}$. \end{proof}

 \begin{remark} The second homotopy group of symmetric products of curves can be derived from the computation of the homology groups of their universal covers done by Bökstedt and Romão in~\cite{BR}.
 Our computation here is more direct. \end{remark}